CRISP: Compressed Reasoning via Iterative Self-Policy Distillation: Limitations and Future Work

 \section{Limitations and Future Work}

 We discuss the scope of the current study and natural directions for future work.

-\paragraph{Instruction-following as an enabler.} \method leverages the base model's ability to follow conciseness instructions.
-Larger models with stronger instruction-following capabilities benefit more: Qwen3-14B achieves a +16.1 point accuracy gain versus +8.9 for Qwen3-8B on MATH-500.
-This positive correlation with model scale suggests that \method will become \emph{more} effective as foundation models continue to improve.
-Investigating the minimum capability threshold for effective self-distillation is an interesting direction for future work.
+\paragraph{Instruction-following as an enabler.} \method depends on the base model's ability to follow the conciseness instruction, since the teacher signal comes entirely from that instruction.
+Models that follow instructions well produce a clear teacher distribution and compress reliably, as we observe across Qwen3-8B, Qwen3-14B, and DeepSeek-R1-Distill-Llama-8B.
+Models with weak instruction-following would provide a weaker teacher signal.
+Characterizing the minimum instruction-following capability needed for effective self-distillation is a direction for future work.

-\paragraph{Progressive compression dynamics.} Our periodic teacher update (Eq.~\ref{eq:teacher_update}) successfully pushes compression beyond a frozen teacher, and we show that the method is robust across a wide range of update intervals ($M \in \{40, 50, 60\}$; Section~\ref{sec:ablation_M}).
-Naturally, the compression signal on harder benchmarks (e.g., AIME) is weaker because the teacher itself requires more extensive reasoning---a property we view as a feature of difficulty-adaptive compression (Section~\ref{sec:difficulty}) rather than a limitation.
+\paragraph{Progressive compression dynamics.} The periodic teacher update (Eq.~\ref{eq:teacher_update}) pushes compression beyond a frozen teacher, and the method is robust across a range of moderate update intervals ($M \in \{30, 50\}$; Section~\ref{sec:ablation_M}).
+The compression signal on harder benchmarks such as AIME is weaker because the teacher itself requires more extensive reasoning.
+We view this as a feature of difficulty-adaptive compression (Section~\ref{sec:difficulty}) rather than a limitation.

-\paragraph{Scope of evaluation.} This paper focuses on mathematical reasoning as a controlled testbed where accuracy can be verified precisely. \method's design is domain-agnostic---it requires only problem prompts and a conciseness instruction---making it directly applicable to other reasoning domains (e.g., code generation, scientific QA) where ground-truth verification is unavailable.
-We note that the key advantages of \method (no ground-truth requirement, difficulty adaptivity, and entropy preservation) are \emph{structural} properties that hold regardless of the evaluation domain.
+\paragraph{Scope of evaluation.} This paper focuses on mathematical reasoning as a controlled testbed where accuracy can be verified precisely.
+The design of \method is domain-agnostic, since it requires only problem prompts and a conciseness instruction, so it applies to other reasoning domains such as code generation and scientific question answering where ground-truth verification is unavailable.
+The main properties of \method (no ground-truth requirement, difficulty adaptivity, and entropy preservation) are structural and do not depend on the evaluation domain.
 Extending the empirical evaluation to broader reasoning tasks is a natural next step.

 \paragraph{Teacher quality characterization.} Our experiments consistently show that the conciseness-conditioned teacher improves accuracy (Table~\ref{tab:main}), and the theoretical analysis (Theorem~\ref{thm:accuracy}) provides formal bounds on accuracy preservation.
 A finer-grained characterization of when and why conciseness instructions improve versus degrade accuracy across different model families would further strengthen the understanding of self-distillation dynamics.